Striderzet/Waether-Tracker/README.md

 ### External Code and Dependencies:
 I used some code snippets that I have had from previous personal projects.
 I did not use any external dependancies for this project.

-### Additional Information:
-This is an awesome take home interview project and it is refreshing to see.
-I feel I was able to exhibit a lot of my SwiftUI knowledge here.